devcontainers-community/templates/README.md

 🔧 80% of the configuration you'll ever need \
 💻 Ready to go with GitHub Codespaces \
-🚀 Quickly get up-and-running with a devcontainer \
+🚀 Quickly get up-and-running with a devcontainer
-🐳 No need to mess with a `Dockerfile`

 ## Usage